Science and technology in Indonesia: Institutions

 Indonesia has many universities.
 Among the most renowned are the University of Indonesia, the Bandung Institute of Technology and Gadjah Mada University, which offer science courses.
-Indonesia was ranked 87th in the Global Innovation Index in 2021.
+Indonesia ranked 55th on the 2025 Global Innovation Index report up from 87th in 2021.

 Main areas

 Biotechnology

 In October 1994, the State created the Biotechnology Consortium (IBC) whose aim is to develop and use the contributions of biotechnology for the benefit of the population, the country, and the conservation of the environment.
 Around 34 government institutions work in the biotechnology sector.
 In 2005, the country hosted the BINASIA-Indonesia National Workshop to promote investment in this sector.

 Food processing technology

 Indonesians have also made various advances in food technology, due to the tropical climate in Indonesia teeming with various microbes.
 Indonesians have developed traditional knowledge in fermentation techniques, which resulted in the development of fermented foods such as tempeh, oncom, tapai, and also beverages like brem and tuak.
 Tempeh is made through natural culturing and a controlled fermentation process, which employs the fungi Rhizopus oligosporus or Rhizopus oryzae, The fungi binds soybeans into a cake form.
 It has higher content of protein, dietary fiber, and vitamins.